-Figure 57: Trend of average daily employment in mines and regular workforce, Pathakhera Coalfield

-Source: TERI analysis, based on information from Office of District Planning Officer and the Office of the Area General Manager, Pathakhera Coalfield
+Figure 57: Trend of average daily employment in mines and regular workforce, Pathakhera Coalfield Source: TERI analysis, based on information from Office of District Planning Officer and the Office of the Area General of workers in the region has not reduced but has only changed forms.
+Contract workers have filled in thereby damaging the employment scenario.'

+Manager, Pathakhera Coalfield

 Small contracts are bagged by local contractors.
 A local contractor is one who shares good rapport with the community, has easy entry into the community, and understands the socio-economic dynamics and distress of the place.
 With increasing volume of contract arrangements, this business has become intensely competitive.
 A contractor takes up any kind of work, be it civil or mining, so long as there is work all year round.
 Contracting is not a new phenomenon, but its implications need to be understood.
 While it addressed the economic challenge of bringing down the cost and meet the industry's revenue and production target, it also brought with it practices that increased differentiation, inequality, and marginalization of the growing number of contract workers.
 Unions have said that it is the more difficult jobs in the mines that get contracted out.